Get instant quote

 What is CAD software?

-CAD (Computer Aided Design), also called 3D modeling, allows engineers and designers to build realistic computer models of parts and assemblies for complex simulations and digital manufacturing.
-Models created with CAD can be produced as physical components with 3D printing, CNC machining and injection molding
+CAD (Computer Aided Design), also referred to as 3D modeling, allows engineers and designers to build realistic computer models of parts and assemblies for complex simulations and digital manufacturing.
+Models created with CAD can be produced as physical components with 3D printing, CNC machining and injection molding.

 What is solid modeling?